 The difference is that the strict definition of a 4PL stipulates that 4PLs own no assets of their own.
 In a 7PL solution, the company has 3PL capabilities, and therefore owns assets it can leverage.

 As we mentioned above, the industry has its textbook definitions, and service providers don’t always conform strictly to those same definitions.
 If you’re looking for someone to manage your entire supply chain, consider organizations that both call themselves a 4PL and a 7PL, then compare who delivers a solution that’s closer to what you want.

 3PL, 4PL, or 5PL: What Does Your Company Need?

 At the end of the day, choosing your logistics provider depends heavily on how much you want to do in-house and how much you want to outsource.
 Outsourcing can allow you to focus more closely on your core competencies and leverage outside expertise.
 However, it also means you lose some control and oversight.
 You’ll need to choose a partner carefully to ensure they align with your business goals.

 At the end of the day, your best bet is to do your homework.
 Talk to several providers.
 Schedule discovery calls to ask them how they can best add value to your business.
 Examine the costs against your bottom line.
 By weighing all the options, you’ll find the right balance for your business.

 Want some help outsourcing your logistics?
-As a freight forwarder/3PL, we tailor logistics solutions to fit our clients’ specific requirements.
+We tailor logistics solutions to fit our clients’ specific requirements.
 Schedule a discovery call with us, and we’ll show you how we can help you focus on your core competencies and leverage our expertise.